1. Blog

 DJ.Studio is a more modern and unique take on DJ software.

-Rather than using the traditional mixer and decks system, DJ.Studio revolves around a timeline - similar to the type of system you see in a digital audio workstation.
+Rather than using the traditional decks and mixer interface, DJ.Studio revolves around a multi-track timeline similar to a digital audio workstation, but optimized specifically for DJ workflows such as transitions, harmonic mixing and automated sequencing.

 As explained below, this method has a bunch of advantages over the traditional software systems, which in this case have been fully maximized in the design of DJ.Studio.